Collaborative Filtering - The Foundations & Classic Flaws

 J(u2,u3) = 2/3

-Jaccard similarity gives us a number between 0 and 1 for any pair of users, indicating their degree of similarity.
+Jaccard similarity gives us a number between 0 and 1 indicating the degree of similarity between any two users.
 With a reasonable threshold on this score, we can decide who counts as a “similar user.”
-Once we have that set, Step 2 and Step 3 follow immediately: compute P(click) as the fraction of those similar users who clicked on the item.
+Once we have that set, Step 2 and Step 3 follow immediately: compute $P(click)$ as the fraction of those similar users who clicked on the item.

-Finally, we recommend the items the user hasn’t clicked yet, sorted by this estimated P(click).
-This approach is known as neighborhood-based collaborative filtering.
+Finally, we recommend the items the user hasn’t seen yet, ranked by this estimated $P(click)$.
+This is Neighborhood-based Collaborative Filtering.

 Neighborhood-Based Collaborative Filtering

-• [Step 4:] Recommend the items the user hasn’t clicked yet, ranked by this estimated P(click).
+• Step 4: Recommend the items the user hasn’t seen yet, ranked by this estimated $P(click)$.

 We used Jaccard similarity because it’s simple and intuitive.
 But there are many ways to measure similarity between two users.

 In our setup, each user is represented as a vector with each dimension for an item, with 1 for clicked and 0 for not clicked.
-That means we can use any distance or similarity metric that makes sense for binary vectors: cosine similarity, L1 norm, L2 norm, or others.
+This implies we can use any distance or similarity metric for binary vectors: cosine similarity, L1 norm, L2 norm, or others.
 Each metric has its own perks and problems.

 Flaws of Neighborhood-Based CF